-- First offense: The teacher will ask the student to put the toys/cards in his/her backpack and take them home - Further offenses: The toys/cards brought to school will be confiscated by the classroom teacher.
+- First offense: The teacher will ask the student to put the toys/cards in his/her backpack and take them home. - Further offenses: The toys/cards brought to school will be confiscated by the classroom teacher.
 Parents/guardians will need to make arrangements with the classroom teacher to pick up the student's toys/cards.

 Those toys/cards left in school until the end of the school year will be returned to the students on the last day of school.
 Please note that the district shall not be liable for the loss, damage or misuse of any toys or materials brought to school by a student.
+No balls are to be brought to school.